espressomd/espresso/doc/sphinx/magnetostatics.rst

   * The non-periodic direction is always the `z`-direction.

   * The method relies on a slab of the simulation box perpendicular to the z-direction not to contain particles.
 The size in z-direction of this slab is controlled by the `gap_size` parameter.
-The user has to ensure that no particles enter this region by menas of constraints or by fixing the particles' z-coordinate.
+The user has to ensure that no particles enter this region by means of constraints or by fixing the particles' z-coordinate.
 When there is no empty slab of the specified size, the method will silently produce wrong results.

   * The method can be tuned using the `accuracy` parameter.
 In contrast to the elctrostatic method, it refers to the energy.
 Furthermore, it is assumed that all dipole moment are as larger as the largest of the dipoles in the system.